Compliments or Complaints, Comments or Suggestions – we need your feedback

 We also recognise that is important to having as much information as possible before looking around a property.
-We are going to look at increasing the information and photos that are available when an empty property is advertised.
+We have therefore increased the information and photos that are available when an empty property is advertised.

-That some tenants were not satisfied with the condition and cleanliness of the property when they moved in
+Some of you were not satisfied with the condition and cleanliness of the property when you moved in

 Anti-Social Behaviour (ASB)

 The feedback in the STAR survey in 2020 showed low satisfaction with how we handle reports of alleged Anti-Social Behaviour (ASB).
-Following on from this we have carried out a further, more survey of anyone who had reported ASB in the previous 2 years.
-Our tenants told us that they were not satisfied with how long it took us to contact them after making a complaint of ASB.
-They also said they were not clear on the timescales involved in dealing with cases of ASB, and they didn’t understand the powers available to deal with Anti-Social Behaviour.
+Following on from this we have carried out a further, more detailed survey.
+You told us that you were not satisfied with how long it took us to contact you after making a complaint of ASB.
+You also said you were not clear on the timescales involved in dealing with cases of ASB, and didn’t understand the powers available to deal with Anti-Social Behaviour.

 In response to this feedback we have produced and published a Resident’s Guide to Anti-Social Behaviour which sets out our policy and procedure for dealing with ASB.
 This provides timeframes for responding to reports of ASB, the powers available to deal with ASB and details of the process for taking action.
 We will send a copy of the Guide to everyone who reports ASB to us.
 The Guide is available to view or download or you can also request a paper copy by email firstname.lastname@example.org or call us on 01323 443363.

-Respondents to the survey also told us that the diary sheets were not easy to use, so we have now reviewed and updated the sheets to make them easier to fill in.
-Tenants who had reported ASB didn’t feel they were kept informed about progress with their report, so now when action needs to be taken we will agree an ‘Action Plan’ with the person making the ASB report.
+You also told us that the diary sheets were not easy to use, so we have now reviewed and updated the sheets to make them easier to fill in.
+You also didn’t feel that you were kept informed about progress with your case, so now when action needs to be taken we will agree an ‘Action Plan’ with the person making the ASB report.
 The Action Plan will provide information and timescales for updates and feedback on progress with the case.